Need help with the UPenn essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 When addressing this prompt, don’t spend too much time describing the problem.

 Instead, focus on action.
 What did you do to solve the problem?
 Generally, when you take initiative to solve a problem, you’ll naturally demonstrate creativity and leadership traits.
-For example:

 - My robot crashed into a wall during a robotics racing competition.